DanielKrawisz/Entropy/Physics.md

 You would only say that Newton's first law and the principle of inertia are equivalent if you were imagining that some power of resistance is required to keep a body at a constant velocity, as if some internal force always exists to degrade its motion, something you would only think inertial motion rather than slowing down and standing still, which is what you would think if you still believed with Aristotle that a body's natural motion was to approach a state of rest, a notion that had been refuted not just by Galileo but by Jean Buridan long before.
 Indeed, this concept of inertia is much closer to how it was originally defined by Kepler, who described inertia as a force that prevents a moving body from slowing down.

 Thus, the principle of inertia is *not* the same as Newton's first law and inertia is not an explanation for inertial motion.
 Ineria is simply a confusing vestage in modern physics.
-We have a much better explanation for inertial motion and that is the principle of relativity, to be discussed in the next sectoin.
+We have a much better explanation for inertial motion and that is the principle of relativity.

-Having established that no interaction implies no acceleration, is it also the case that no acceleration implies no interaction?
-No, for two reasons.
-The first is that two opposite forces can cancel each other out.
-This is why modern textbooks often change Newton's first law to say that a body does not divert from inertial motion unless there is a *net* force.
-Second, a body can have internal motions that that change without affecting its net motion.
-For example, a body could grow hotter or colder.
-As we will see, light and other things that move at the speed of light cannot change their speed, but they can still react to forces along their direction of motion.
-They all have a wavelength which can widen or shrink.

 ### Principle of Relativity

-The *Principle of Relativity* is an explanation for inertial motion that does not require the introduction of concepts like inertia or force.
-It states that the laws of physics are the same in any *inertial reference frame*, which means from the perspective of some inertial body.
+The *Principle of Relativity* states that the laws of physics are the same in any *inertial reference frame*, which means from the perspective of some inertial body.
 A body that is standing still is an inertial body, and therefore other inertial bodies could take the perspective of themselves as standing still and this would be a valid way of looking at their own physical system.
 We all know that a body that is initially standing still will not spontaneously start moving.
 If the principle of relativity is true, then an inertial body also could not spontaneously slow down.
 If it did, then from its own perspective it would appear to start moving spontaneously.

 Galileo proposed the principle of relativity and used it to argue that the Earth could orbit the Sun without producing any obvious effects in the direction of the Earth's motion, such a kind of wind tearing away the atmosphere.
 He imagined a laboratory in a moving ship on a very calm sea and asked whether a scientist inside would be able to tell that the ship was moving.

 *Shut yourself up with some friend in the main cabin below decks on some large ship, and have with you there some flies, butterflies, and other small flying animals.
 Have a large bowl of water with some fish in it; hang up a bottle that empties drop by drop into a wide vessel beneath it.
 With the ship standing still, observe carefully how the little animals fly with equal speed to all sides of the cabin.
 The fish swim indifferently in all directions; the drops fall into the vessel beneath; and, in throwing something to your friend, you need to throw it no more strongly in one direction than another, the distances being equal; jumping with your feet together, you pass equal spaces in every direction.*

+The *Galilean transform* is a coordinate transform that brings us from one inertial reference frame to another.
+So say if we are on the shore watching the ship, which is moving at velocity $\bar{v}$, we can look at the universe from the perspective of the physicist in the ship's below decks like so:

+$$Galilean(\bar{v})(v(t)) = v - \bar{v}$$

+$$Galilean(\bar{v})(x(t)) = x - \bar{v} t$$

+Every position function which undergoes a Galilean transformation must be equally valid under the laws of physics as it was before.
+The laws therefore must satisfy

+$$a_i(t) = \sum_{j : i\neq j}f_{j->i}(x_j(t), v_j(t)) = \sum_{j : i\neq j}f_{j->i}(x_j(t) - \bar{v} t, v_j(t) - \bar{v})$$

+This can be accomplished by saying that only relative positions and velocities matter.

+$$a_i(t) = \sum_{j : i\neq j}f_{j->i}(x_i(t) - x_j(t), v_i(t) - v_j(t))$$

 ### Symmetry

-The principle of relativity is an example of a symmetry principle, which are of central importance in modern physics.
+The principle of relativity is an example of a symmetry principle, which are of central importance in modern physics due to the amount of conceptual work they accomplish for relatively little effort.

 Something that is *symmetric* can be transformed in some way that leaves it unchanged.
-The known laws of physics have quite a complex set of symmetries.
+The known laws of physics have a complex set of symmetries.
 One of these is translational symmetry.
 This means that no position in space is special, in the same sense that the principle of relativity says that no velocity is special.
 We can regard any point in space as being at the center of the universe and The principle of relativity implies translational symmetry because if we look at the world from the perspective of different velocities, we would perceive events as taking place at different positions in space.

 Another important symmetry is rotatational symmetry.
 If the universe is rotationally symmetric, then there is no special direction.
 If there were some special direction, you could say that resting bodies accelerate in that direction, so we actually needed rotational symmetry before.

-Symmetry arguments like this have taken a central position in physics because they accomplish much for little effort.

-### Einstein's Special Relativity

-### Lorentz Transformations
+Physicists love symmetric theories because a lot of the work solving them has already been done by nature.
+Noether's theorem proves that there is a conserved quantity that corresponds to any symmetry in a physical theory.
+This makes sense because

 ## Conservation of Momentum